-The timetable below does not apply to listed companies.
+The timetable below shows the timeframes and possible extensions relating to the financial statements process.
+Please note that this does not apply to listed companies.
 For those companies, the financial statements must be prepared and made generally available within four months after year-end.
 They must be adopted within six months after year-end.